tick-github/.github/profile/README.md

 ```

 Go to root folder and run `docker compose up --build` via your terminal.
 You may need to start the Docker Daemon first.

-Then go to the `tick-frontend` folder and run `npm i` and `npm start` via your terminal.
-Give it a bit of time to install the npm-packages.

 The frontend application is now reachable via the default location `http://localhost:4200`.